nomadicwind/synapse/doc/tech_design.md

     - CaptureForm: The UI component that allows the user to confirm the capture and select the source_type.

+    - WebCapturePage: A web-specific page that allows users to manually paste URLs or local file paths and specify the source type for information capture.
+This page will be accessible via the web route `/capture` and will include form validation and error handling.

 - **Styling:**

     - **NativeWind** will be configured to use Tailwind CSS utility classes directly in JSX components for rapid and consistent styling.